 {% endif %}

-In some scenarios, you may wish to set an initial default value for a variable at the top of a template file or within some logical block, and then refer to this variable in multiple places.
-AnQiCMS provides{% set %}and{% with %}Label to achieve this.
+In some cases, you may want to set an initial default value for a variable at the top of a template file or within some logical block, and then refer to this variable in multiple places.
+AnQiCMS provides{% set %}and{% with %}To achieve this with a tag.

 Summary

-Setting a default display value for possibly empty variables in the AnQiCMS template is a key part of building a robust and user-friendly website.
+In AnQiCMS template, setting a default display value for variables that may be empty is a key step in building a robust and user-friendly website.

 Master these skills, and you will be able to create more stable and elegant AnQiCMS website templates